- Fan Zone

 From 2005-08, Truncale was a member of the Meteors Basketball Club in Dublin, Ireland.
 She was voted the team MVP and lead the Meteors in scoring, rebounding, blocks and steals.
 For the past year, Truncale was a member of the Killester Basketball Club (also based in Dublin, Ireland).
 Once again, she led her team in scoring, rebounding, blocks and steals.

-Sarah Cartmill, a 2002 graduate of Binghamton, enters her third season as an assistant coach at Binghamton and her first as the program’s recruiting coordinator.
+Sarah Cartmill, a 2002 graduate of Binghamton, enters her fourth season as an assistant coach at Binghamton and her first as the program’s recruiting coordinator.

 Cartmill arrived from Olean, N.Y., where she was part of a staff that guided the Bonnies to an 80-48 record as well as a pair of WNIT appearances.
 She was heavily involved with the recruiting process and worked specifically with the post players.
 This past season, Cartmill coached a pair of All-Atlantic 10 selections.